Har Mar Superstar: Personal life

 In 2016, Tillmann moved from Brooklyn back to Minnesota, specifically to the Northeast neighborhood of Minneapolis.

 During the COVID-19 pandemic, Tillmann and his fiancée Laura Hauser created coloring books to raise funds to help affected businesses, including First Avenue and several local bars, including Grumpy's and Palmer's Bar.

 Tillmann publicly discussed getting sober and how he became a mail carrier during the pandemic while promoting his album Roseville.

-He married Laura Tillmann-Hauser in 2022.
+He married his partner Laura in 2022, double-barrelling their surnames to be legally known as Sean Tillmann-Hauser.